XBRL Validator Help

 2. XBRL validation and consistency checking

 If the validation fails during the first stage, the validator will stop and report the errors without proceeding to the second stage.
 During the first stage, the document is checked to ensure that it is valid, well-formed XML, and that it conforms to the relevant XML Schemas, including the XBRL taxonomy schema for the Companies House taxonomy.
 If the document fails either of these tests, you will receive either a MalformedXMLError, or a SchemaValidationError.
-During this process, the validator will check that instance document references the Companies House taxonomy correctly (DTS discovery testing).
-Failure to reference Companies House taxonomy correctly will usually result in an IllegalReference error or an UnresolvableReferenceError.
+During this process, the validator will check that the instance document identifies the referenced taxonomies correctly (DTS discovery testing).
+Failure to reference a taxonomy correctly will usually result in an IllegalReference error or an UnresolvableReferenceError.

 The second stage of validation checks the document for conformance with the validation and consistency rules laid down in the XBRL v2.1 Specification.
-These rules ensure that the submitted document is a valid XBRL v2.1 instance document, and that it conforms to the Companies House taxonomy.
-Common errors
+These rules ensure that the submitted document is a valid XBRL v2.1 instance document, and that it conforms to the referenced taxonomies.

 Common Errors